 For each jar full of peeled, quartered and sliced turnips and beets (fill the jar up to within 1-inch of the top), you will need:

-- 1 cup of pure water with 1 tablespoon of sea salt –OR– 1 cup of pure water with 1/2 tablespoon of sea salt and 4 tablespoons of homemade whey (dripped out of kefir or yogurt, or from raw cheese-making)
+- 1 cup pure water + 1 tablespoon sea salt OR 1 cup pure water + 1/2 tablespoon sea salt + 4 tablespoons homemade whey (dripped out of kefir or yogurt, or from raw cheese-making)